Therapeutic Parent Work

 It is a way of working that is therapeutically rooted in Child and Adolescent Psychotherapy and is informed by the Pre-

-It is also informed by the Tavistock Model of Psychoanalytic Work with Parents, Infants and Young Children short course, which offers a practise based and theoretical approach to understanding infant and young children's emotional, social and cognitive development within a psycho-
+It is also informed by the Tavistock Model of Psychoanalytic Work with Parents, Infants and Young Children short course, which offers a practise based and theoretical approach to understanding infant and young children's emotional, social and cognitive development withing a psycho-

-Please contact the Child and Adolescent Psychotherapist, Eva Shehu-
+Child and Adolescent Psychotherapist, Eva Shehu-

 Being registered with the HCPC requires compliance with the code of ethics, responsibility to maintain Continual Professional Development and regular Clinical Supervision